umbraco/UmbracoDocs/10/umbraco-commerce/getting-started/licensing-model.md

 ## Configuring your license

 You can purchase a license via the [Umbraco Commerce](https://umbraco.com/products/umbraco-commerce/) project page.
-A member of the [SUITS team](mailto:suits@umbraco.com) will manage this process and ask for the primary domain you wish to license along with any staging/qa domains you'd also like to be covered by the license.
+A member of the [SUITS team](mailto:suits@umbraco.com) will manage this process.
+In the process, you will need to provide all domains you wish to have covered by the license such as primary and staging/qa domains.
 You should then receive a license code to be installed in your solution.

 ### Add additional domains